Motorcycle Accident Attorneys in Bucks County, Pennsylvania

 • Loss of consortium: In some cases, the spouse or family members of the injured person may be entitled to compensation for the loss of companionship and support.

-• Disability and disfigurement: If the accident results in permanent disability or disfigurement, the injured party may be entitled to additional compensation.
+• Disability and disfigurement: If the accident results in permanent disability, disfigurement, or spinal cord injuries, the injured party may be entitled to additional compensation.

 • Comparative negligence: In some jurisdictions, the concept of comparative negligence is used, which means that the injured party’s compensation may be reduced if they are found partially at fault for the accident.